cpyburn/DirectX12-DXR-RTX-Tutorials-2/6-Raytrace/README.md

 mpCmdList->DispatchRays(&raytraceDesc);
 ```

-That’s all.
-We can now clear the screen
-using the ray-generation shader!

 And copy the results of the RayTrace UAV to the output
 ```c++
 // 6.4.h Copy the results to the back-buffer